The Transparent Road of PolarDB-X

 MySQL connected by middleware generally uses the active/standby architecture.
 The biggest problem with this method is that data will be lost, even if it takes a long time (walking along the river, you can't help wetting your shoes).

 After years of science popularization in the database circle, we all know that some consistency protocols, such as Paxos and Raft, are required to avoid data loss.
 In fact, these agreements are no secret.
-Even the database circle has a joke that "students enrolled in schools should be able to hack Paxos".

 The threshold is not the protocol itself, but the stability and performance of MySQL.
 Stability can only be obtained after large-scale verification and enough pits.